zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Parasite_RNA_Extraction/Parasite_RNA_Extraction.md

     - Transfer thawed samples to Safelock tubes.

     - Lock tubes tightly, transfer to TissueLyser LT.
 Balance tubes.
-Lyse at 30/s for 3 mins., then incubate for 3 mins. on ice, then another 30/s for 3 mins.
+Lyse at 30/s. for 3 min., then incubate for 3 mins. on ice, then another 30/s. for 3 mins.

     - Beads may not ‘bash’ using the system at 30/s, if no sound is heard, increase the speed to 36/s for 10 seconds then drop it back to 30/s.

 3. Add 200 µL chloroform (flammable cabinet) per 0.8 m: TRIzol mix.
 Shake for 15 seconds, do not over shake just ensure the mix is opaque pink.

-4. Spin at 12,000 rcf for 10 mins. at 4°C.
+4. Spin at 12,000 rcf for 10 min. at 4°C.

 5. Remove tubes carefully and pipette off top aqueous phase.
-Add 1 mL 100% isopropanol (flammable cabinet Room 230), mix and incubate at room temp for 10 minutes.
+Add 1 mL 100% isopropanol (flammable cabinet), mix and incubate at room temp for 10 minutes.

-6. Spin at 15,000 rcf for 15 mins. at 4°C.
+6. Spin at 15,000 rcf for 15 min. at 4°C.

 7. Remove supernatant and wash in 70% ethanol (check for visible pellet).

-8. Spin again for 5 mins.
+8. Spin again for 5 min.

 9. Remove ethanol with P1000, spin again, remove ethanol with p100, spin again, remove ethanol with P10, until no ethanol is visible.
 Air dry for 5 minutes.